ghbcode/website/notebooks/restful_docker_app.md

 ### Resources
 * Following the topic of encapsulation, often times you will create multiple Docker containers that will work together to create an application.
 Think for example creating a Docker container for the Database end and another for the code.
 The following link has a very good article and the food truck example shows two Docker containers working in unison to provide functionality: [Docker for Beginners](https://docker-curriculum.com/)
-* This link has very good post install settings to consider when you are using Linux: (https://docs.docker.com/install/linux/linux-postinstall/)[https://docs.docker.com/install/linux/linux-postinstall/]
+* The following link has very good [post install settings to consider when you are using Linux](https://docs.docker.com/install/linux/linux-postinstall/)